blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 type Chain = {
   id: ChainId // hex encoded string, eg '0x1' for Ethereum Mainnet namespace?: 'evm' // string indicating chain namespace.
-Defaults to 'evm' but will allow other chain namespaces in the future rpcUrl?: string // Recommended to include.
+Defaults to 'evm' but will allow other chain namespaces in the future
+  // PLEASE NOTE: Some wallets require an rpcUrl, label, and token for actions such as adding a new chain.
+  // It is recommended to include rpcUrl, label, and token for full functionality. rpcUrl?: string // Recommended to include.
 Used for network requests. label?: string // Recommended to include.
 Used for display, eg Ethereum Mainnet. token?: TokenSymbol // Recommended to include.
 The native token symbol, eg ETH, BNB, MATIC.